-Operating segments are identified on the basis of internal reports about components of the Bank that are regularly reviewed by the Bank's Board of Directors in its function as the Chief Decision Maker in order to allocate resources to the segments and to assess their performance.
+Operating segments are identified on the basis of internal reports about components of the Group that are regularly reviewed by the Bank's Board of Directors in its function as the Chief Operating Decision Maker in order to allocate resources to the segments and to assess their performance.

 Transactions between the operating segments are on normal commercial terms and conditions.
 The revenue from external parties reported to the Board is measured in a manner consistent with that in the consolidated income statement.
-There are no material items of income or expense between the operating segments.
 Segment assets and liabilities are comprised of operating assets and liabilities.

-The Bank's primary business is conducted in the Kingdom of Saudi Arabia.
-The Bank's reportable segments are as follows:
+The Group's primary business is conducted in the Kingdom of Saudi Arabia.
+The Group's reportable segments are as follows:

-Retail banking

-Loans, deposits, and other credit products for individuals and small to medium-sized businesses.
+Retail banking: Loans, deposits, and other credit products for individuals and small to medium-sized businesses.

-Corporate banking

-Loans, deposits and other credit products for corporate and institutional customers.
+Corporate banking: Loans, deposits and other credit products for corporate and institutional customers.

-Treasury

-Money market, investments, and other treasury services.
+Treasury: Money market, investments and investments in associates, and other treasury services.

-Asset management and brokerage

-Dealing, managing, advising and custody of securities services.
+Asset management and brokerage: Dealing, managing, advising and custody of securities services.

 Commission is charged to operating segments based on funds transfer price (FTP) rates.
-The net FTP contribution included in the segment information below includes the segmental net special commission income after FTP asset charges and liability credits.
+The net FTP contribution included in the segment information below includes the segmental net special commission income after FTP asset charges and liability credits (FTP net transfers).
 All other segment income is from external customers.